mvolkmann/blog/src/astro.md

 Endpoints are defined by `.js` and `.ts` files under the `src/pages` directory.
 Their URLs are defined by file-based routing, just like UI pages.

-Endpoints can return data in any format including JSON and HTML (for HTMX).
+Endpoints can return data in any format including
+JSON and HTML (perhaps for use with HTMX).

 The following code in the file `src/pages/pets/dog.json.ts` demonstrates creating an endpoint that returns JSON created from